 - 7.2 When progress falls significantly outside the expected range, the child may have special educational needs.
 Our assessment process looks at a range of factors classroom organisation, teaching materials, teaching style, and differentiation so that we can take some additional or different action to enable the child to learn more effectively.
 Assessment allows us to consider each child's attainment and progress against expected levels for their age.
-This ensures that our teaching is matched to the child's needs. - 7.3 Intervention will lead to the creation of an Individual Education Plan (IEP) for children with special educational needs.
-The IEP may include, as appropriate, specific targets relating to English. - 7.4 We enable all pupils to have access to the full range of activities involved in learning English.
+This ensures that our teaching is matched to the child's needs. - 7.3 Interventions may be provided for pupils who require extra support to achieve their expected standard of attainment and progress.
+These may also include interventions for pupils to reach higher levels where the potential is identified.
+Where pupils exhibit specific needs Pupil Passports and Profiles will be produced and plans drawn up to ensure pupils are supported appropriately. - 7.4 We enable all pupils to have access to the full range of activities involved in learning English.
 Trips are seen as an essential part of developing children's language skills.
-Where children are to participate in activities outside the classroom (a theatre trip, for example) we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils. - 7.5 Teachers provide help by using: - texts that children can more easily read and understand; - visual and written materials in different formats; - ICT; - alternative communication, such as signs and symbols; - translators and amanuenses, where appropriate.
+Where children are to participate in activities outside the classroom (a theatre trip, for example) we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils. - 7.5 Teachers provide help by using: - texts that children can more easily read and understand; - visual and written materials in different formats; - ICT, - alternative communication, such as signs and symbols; - translators and amanuenses, where appropriate.

-8 Assessment for learning
+8 Assessment for Learning